 One last question: is the place where the house was built not lying on a line of telluric forces bearing negative waves that disrupt the vibrations of its inhabitants?

 Still, the fact remains that the troubles that plague your life may come from spells and bewitchments cast by some ill-intentioned people.
-To find out more, you can consult this article.
+You should have already find out and know whether we are bewitched or not, but just in case, to find out more, you can consult this article.